Mistralys/application-localization/README.md

 ### Serverside setup

-By default, to use the `t()` function, you have to add the namespace at the top of the files in which you wish to use it:
+By default, to use the `t()` function, you have to add the namespace at the top of the PHP files in which you wish to use it:

 ```php
 use AppLocalize;
 ```

-Otherwise, you would have to use the explicit syntax `\AppLocalize\t()`, which is not very practical.
+Alternatively, you could use the explicit syntax, `\AppLocalize\t()`, which is not very practical.

-The optimal way is to add aliases to the translation functions in your application:
+The optimal way is to add alias functions in your application:

 ```php
 function t()